truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 Click **Export/Disconnect**.
 A confirmation dialog displays when the export/disconnect completes.

-## Adding a VDEV to a Pool
-ZFS supports adding VDEVs to an existing ZFS pool to increase the capacity or performance of the pool.

-{{< hint type=tip >}}
-You cannot change the original encryption or data VDEV configuration.
-{{< /hint >}}

-To add a VDEV to a pool:
-Click **Manage Devices** on the **Topology** widget to open the **Devices** screen.
-Click **Add VDEV** on the **Devices** screen to open the **Add Vdevs to Pool** screen.

-{{< trueimage src="/images/SCALE/Storage/AddVdevsToPoolScreen.png" alt="Add VDEVs to Pool Screen" id="Add VDEVs to Pool Screen" >}}

-Adding a vdev to an existing pool follows the same process as documented in [Create Pool]({{< relref "CreatePoolWizard.md" >}}).
-Click on the type of vdev you want to add, for example, to add a spare, click on **Spare** to show the vdev spare options.

-{{< trueimage src="/images/SCALE/Storage/AddVdevToPoolSpareScreen.png" alt="Add VDEVs to Pool Spare Example" id="Add VDEVs to Pool Spare Example" >}}

-To use the automated option, select the disk size from the **Automated Disk Selection > Disk Size** dropdown list, then select the number of vdevs to add from the **Width** dropdown.
-To add the vdev manually, click **Manual Disk Selection** to open the **Manual Selection** screen.

-{{< trueimage src="/images/SCALE/Storage/AddVdevToPoolManualSelectionScreen.png" alt="Add Vdev Manual Selection Screen" id="Add Vdev Manual Selection Screen" >}}

-Click **Add** to show the vdev options available for the vdev type.
-The example image shows adding a stripe vdev for the spare.
-Vdev options are limited by the number of available disks in your system and the configuration of any existing vdevs of that type in the pool.
-Drag the disk icon to the stripe vdev, then click **Save Selection**.

-{{< trueimage src="/images/SCALE/Storage/ManualSelectionAddVdevAddDisk.png" alt="Add Disk to Stripe Vdev for Spare" id="Add Disk to Stripe Vdev for Spare" >}}

-The **Manual Selection** screen closes and returns to the **Add Vdev to Pool** wizard screen (in this case the Spare option.)

-{{< trueimage src="/images/SCALE/Storage/AddVdevToPoolSpareWithVdevAdded.png" alt="Add Vdev to Pool Spare with Vdev Added" id="Add Vdev to Pool Spare with Vdev Added" >}}

-You have the option to accept the change or click **Edit Manual Disk Selection** to change the disk added to the strip vdev for the spare, or click **Reset Step** to clear the strip vdev from the spare completely.
-Click either **Next** or a numbered item to add another type of vdev to this pool.

-Repeat the same process above for each type of vdev to add.

-Click **Save and Go to Review** to go to the **Review** screen when ready to save your changes.

-{{< trueimage src="/images/SCALE/Storage/AddVdevToPoolReviewScreen.png" alt="Add Vdev to Pool Review Screen" id="Add Vdev to Pool Review Screen" >}}

-To make changes, click either **Back** or the vdev option (i.e., **Log**, **Cache**, etc.) to return to the settings for that vdev.
-To clear all changes, click **Start Over**.
-Select **Confirm** then click **Start Over** to clear all changes.

-To save changes click **Update Pool**.

-## Extending a Vdev

-You can increase the size of an existing pool by adding one or more drives to an existing RAIDZ VDEV or you can stripe a new VDEV of the same type to increase the overall pool size.
+## Upgrading a Pool
+Storage pool upgrades are typically not required unless the new OpenZFS feature flags are deemed necessary for required or improved system operation.

+Do *not* do a pool-wide ZFS upgrade until you are ready to commit to this SCALE major version and lose the ability to roll back to an earlier major version!

+The **Upgrade** button displays on the **Storage Dashboard** for existing pools after an upgrade to a new TrueNAS major version that includes new [OpenZFS feature flags]({{< relref "SCALEReleaseNotes.md#component-versions" >}}).
+Newly created pools are always up to date with the OpenZFS feature flags available in the installed TrueNAS version.

+{{< trueimage src="/images/SCALE/Storage/StorageDashboardUpgradPoolConfirmationDialog.png" alt="Upgrade Pool Confirmation Dialog" id="Upgrade Pool Confirmation Dialog" >}}

+The upgrade itself only takes a few seconds and is non-disruptive.
+It is not necessary to stop any sharing services to upgrade the pool.
+However, the best practice is to upgrade when the pool is not in heavy use.
+The upgrade process suspends I/O for a short period but is nearly instantaneous on a quiet pool.

+## Running a Pool Data Integrity Check (Scrub)
+Use **Scrub** on the **ZFS Health** pool widget to start a pool data integrity check.

+{{< trueimage src="/images/SCALE/Storage/StorageDashboardZFSHealthWidget.png" alt="ZFS Health Widget" id="ZFS Health Widget" >}}

+Click **Scrub** to open the **Scrub Pool** dialog.
+Select **Confirm**, then click **Start Scrub**.

+If TrueNAS detects problems during the scrub operation, it either corrects them or generates an [alert]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Alerts/_index.md" >}}) in the web interface.

+By default, TrueNAS automatically checks every pool on a recurring scrub schedule.

+The **ZFS Health** widget displays the state of the last scrub or disks in the pool.
+To view scheduled scrub tasks, click **View all Scrub Tasks** on the **ZFS Health** widget.

+## Managing Pool Disks
+The **Storage Dashboard** screen **Disks** button and the **Manage Disks** button on the **Disk Health** widget both open the **Disks** screen.

+**Manage Devices** on the **Topology** widget opens the ***Poolname* Devices** screen.
+To manage disks in a pool, click on the VDEV to expand it and show the disks in that VDEV.
+Click on a disk to see the devices widgets for that disk.
+You can take a disk offline, detach it, replace it, manage the SED encryption password, and perform other disk management tasks from this screen.

+See [Replacing Disks]({{< relref "ReplacingDisks.md" >}}) for more information on the **Offline**, **Replace** and **Online** options.

+## Expanding a Pool

+You can increase the size of an existing pool by adding one or more drives to an existing RAIDZ VDEV, adding a new VDEV of the same type, or by replacing all existing disks in the VDEV with larger disks.

+By default, a VDEV limits all disks to the usable capacity of the smallest attached device.
+TrueNAS SCALE automatically expands the usable capacity of the pool to fit all available space once the smallest attached disk is replaced (see [Replacing Disks to Expand a Pool](#replacing-disks-to-expand-a-pool) below).
+If a pool is not automatically expanded, for example when resizing virtual disks in a hypervisor apart from TrueNAS, click **Expand** on the **Storage Dashboard** to manually increase the pool size to match all available disk space.

 ### Extending a RAIDZ VDEV

-Additional disks can be added one at a time to a RAID-Z VDEV, expanding its capacity incrementally.
+Additional disks can be added one at a time to a RAIDZ VDEV, expanding its capacity incrementally.
 This is especially useful for small pools (typically with only one RAID-Z VDEV), where there isn't sufficient hardware capacity to add a mirrored VDEV by doubling the number of disks.

-{{< expand "How does RAIDZ Extension Work?" "v" >}}
+{{< expand "RAIDZ Extension Overview" "v" >}}

 {{< /expand >}}

+{{< expand "Considerations" "v" >}}

+{{< /expand >}}

 To extend a RAIDZ VDEV, go to **Storage**.
-Locate the pool and click **Manage Devices** to open the ***Poolname* Devices** screen.
+Locate the pool and click **Manage Devices** on the **Topology** widget to open the ***Poolname* Devices** screen.

 {{< trueimage src="/images/SCALE/Storage/DevicesExtend.png" alt="Devices Screen" id="Devices Screen" >}}